-In April 2018, the Company entered into an agreement with Roivant Sciences Ltd. ("Roivant"), its largest shareholder, to launch Genevant Sciences Ltd. ("Genevant"), a company focused on the discovery, development, and commercialization of a broad range of RNA-based therapeutics enabled by the Company's lipid nanoparticle ("LNP") and ligand conjugate delivery technologies.
-The Company licensed exclusive rights to its LNP and ligand conjugate delivery platforms to Genevant for RNA-based applications outside of HBV.
-The Company retained all rights to its LNP and conjugate delivery platforms for HBV.
+In April 2018, Arbutus entered into an agreement with Roivant Sciences Ltd. ("Roivant"), its largest shareholder, to launch Genevant Sciences Ltd. ("Genevant"), a company focused on the discovery, development, and commercialization of a broad range of RNA-based therapeutics enabled by Arbutus' lipid nanoparticle ("LNP") and ligand conjugate delivery technologies.
+Arbutus licensed exclusive rights to its LNP and ligand conjugate delivery platforms to Genevant for RNA-based applications outside of HBV, except to the extent certain rights had already been licensed to other third parties.
+Arbutus retained all rights to its LNP and conjugate delivery platforms for HBV.
+Arbutus is entitled to receive tiered low single-digit royalties on future sales of Genevant products covered by the licensed patents.
+If Genevant sub-licenses the intellectual property licensed by Arbutus to Genevant, Arbutus would receive upon the commercialization of a product developed by such sub-licensee the lesser of (i) twenty percent of the revenue received by Genevant for such sublicensing and (ii) tiered low single-digit royalties on product sales by the sublicensee.